RELEVANT CHAPTERS

 Before ceasing payment and terminating a direct payment agreement, CMBC will work with the recipient or their nominated person or authorised person to find a resolution to the issues wherever possible.

-19. Complaints
+19. Appeals

 Appendix 1 – Definitions

-Adult with capacity | In the context of this Policy, an adult who has the mental capacity to make decisions about direct payments. |
+| Adult with capacity | In the context of this Policy, an adult who has the mental capacity to make decisions about direct payments. |

-Adult without capacity | People are always presumed to have capacity until there is evidence to the contrary.
+| Adult without capacity | People are always presumed to have capacity until there is evidence to the contrary.
 In the context of this Policy, where there is any doubt about an adult’s capacity to make decisions about direct payments mental capacity will be assessed in accordance with s.3 MCA 2005 and CMBC’s procedures.
 An adult will only be determined to lack capacity when it has been established through assessment that the test under s.3 MCA 2005 is satisfied. |

-Assessment of needs | An assessment of an individual’s needs for social care and support or s117 MHA 83 after care services to enable them to live as independently as possible. |
+| Assessment of needs | An assessment of an individual’s needs for social care and support or s117 MHA 83 after care services to enable them to live as independently as possible. |

-Assessment – financial Care Plan | An assessment of an individual’s financial circumstances to determine whether or not they must contribute towards the cost of services required to meet eligible needs.
-No financial assessment is required for s117 MHA 83 after care services as these must be provided free of charge |
+| Assessment – financial Care Plan | An assessment of an individual’s financial circumstances to determine whether or not they must contribute towards the cost of services required to meet eligible needs.
+No financial assessment is required for s117 MHA 1983 after care services as these must be provided free of charge |

-Care and support plan | The plan which summarises how a person’s needs will be met and which includes the details of needs to be met from direct payments.
+| Care and Support Plan | The plan which summarises how a person’s needs will be met and which includes the details of needs to be met from direct payments.
 This is a care and support plan (or shared conversation) for an adult with eligible needs for care and support or a support plan in the case of a carer. |

-Carer | Someone of any age who provides unpaid support to family or friends who could not manage without this help. |
+| Carer | Someone of any age who provides unpaid support to family or friends who could not manage without this help. |

-Person/individual | Someone assessed by CMBC as eligible to receive care and support services. |
+| Person/individual | Someone assessed by CMBC as eligible to receive care and support services. |

-Close family member | Someone who lives in the same household as the adult who is the adult’s:
+| Close family member | Someone who lives in the same household as the adult who is the adult’s:

 |

-DBS checking | Screening through Disclosure and Barring Services.
+| DBS checking | Screening through Disclosure and Barring Services.
 This checks criminal history and identifies people barred from working with children and vulnerable adults. |

-Direct payments | Monetary payments made to individuals who request to receive one to meet some or all of their eligible care and support needs.
+| Direct payments | Direct payments are monetary payments made to individuals who request to receive one to meet some or all of their eligible care and support needs.
 Direct payments may also be provided in most instances to arrange s117 aftercare services. |

-Direct payments agreement | The written agreement which sets out the terms and conditions applicable to direct payments. |
+| Direct payments agreement | The written agreement which sets out the terms and conditions applicable to direct payments. |

-Duty to make direct payments | Where CMBC has a legal obligation to make direct payments to eligible people because all conditions are met. |
+| Duty to make direct payments | Where CMBC has a legal obligation to make direct payments to eligible people because all conditions are met. |

-Managed account | Managed accounts are used in circumstances, for example where an adult / authorised person has a poor credit rating or requires additional support in the management of the direct payment.
+| Managed account | Managed accounts are used in circumstances, for example where an adult / authorised person has a poor credit rating or requires additional support in the management of the direct payment.
 Direct payments are made to a commissioned service which manages the funds on their behalf.
 The adult /authorised person remains responsible for how direct payments are used.
 For example, if direct payments are used to employ staff, the adult /authorised person is the employer, even though the commissioned service may carry out employment activities on a day to day basis.
 Adults who are able to provide consent may also elect to use a managed account. |

-Minor adaptation | An adaptation is generally defined as minor when the total cost including supply and fitting is less than £1000. |
+| Minor adaptation | An adaptation is generally defined as minor when the total cost including supply and fitting is less than £1000. |

-Nominated person | A person nominated by an adult with capacity to assist with day to day management of services and / or management of direct payment funds.
+| Nominated person | A person nominated by an adult with capacity to assist with day to day management of services and / or management of direct payment funds.
 An adult with capacity at all times remains responsible and accountable for how direct payments are used.
 A further progression of the role of the ‘nominated person’ is a ‘suitable person’.
 A suitable person may be either an individual or an agency able, for example, to act as an employer of a personal assistants (PA() in order that people who might previously have been excluded from receiving a direct payment are supported to do so.
 The suitable person is responsible for all of the responsibilities and duties which a willing direct payments recipient with capacity would be required to bear. |

-Personal budget | The amount of money allocated to fund the care and support required.
+| Personal budget | The amount of money allocated to fund the care and support required.
 The personal budget is means tested and therefore the adult may be required to make a financial charge towards the total amount of the personal budget. |

-Personalised care and support | Tailoring care and support to the needs, wishes and preferences as far as this is possible so that the person concerned has as much choice and control over how their needs are met. |
+| Personalised care and support | Tailoring care and support to the needs, wishes and preferences as far as this is possible so that the person concerned has as much choice and control over how their needs are met. |

-Reassessment | Reassessment of needs for social care and / or support. |
+| Reassessment | A reassessment of needs for social care and / or support. |

-Review | Monitoring and review of direct payment arrangements to ensure that they continue to meet the needs.
+| Review | Monitoring and review of direct payment arrangements to ensure that they continue to meet the needs.
 Usually carried out concurrently with a review of the person’s Care Plan/Care and Support Plan. |

-Section 117 aftercare services | A wide range of services necessary to meet a need arising from a person’s mental disorder when a person ceases to be detained under the MHA 83. |
+| Section 117 aftercare services | A wide range of services necessary to meet a need arising from a person’s mental disorder when a person ceases to be detained under the MHA 83. |

 Appendix 2 – Persons excluded from direct payments